luxeengine/alpha/projects/rings/readme.md

 Dragging slows down time based on how far away you are from the player

+&nbsp;

 Win by killing 10 enemies
 Hit enemy = +1 score
 Miss enemy = -3 score

 0.1.17 -
 - Adding angle based direction modifier